What Makes a Tree Protected and How Do I Find Out

-Trees play an essential contribution to our ecosystem by providing shade, fresh air, and aesthetic value to our surroundings.
-However there are a few trees that aren’t identical and some are granted additional protection status, making it illegal to carry out any activity without authorization.
-If you’re considering having a tree removed it is crucial to be aware of the status of protection for the tree you’re considering, and what steps you’ll need to take to comply with the laws.
-In this article, we will help you understand the process of discovering whether trees are secured and the steps you have take to be sure you comply with the law.
+Trees play an essential part in the environment, providing shade, clean air and aesthetic value our surroundings.
+However there are a few trees that aren’t alike and some have additional protection status, making it illegal to perform any activity without authorization.
+If you are considering having a tree removed, it’s essential to understand the protection status of the tree being considered and what steps you’ll need to take to ensure compliance with the law.
+In this article, we’ll walk you through the process of discovering whether a tree is secured and the steps you will need be doing to make sure that you comply with the law.

-A protected tree is one that is subject to specific legal restrictions and it is unlawful to do works on a tree without obtaining the necessary permissions.
-There are two types of protection that trees could be protected by - statutory protection and preservation orders.
+A protected tree is one that is subject to specific legal restrictions, and it’s illegal to do works on a tree without obtaining the necessary permissions.
+There are two kinds of protection a tree may have - preservation and protection orders that are statutory.

-Under legal protection trees are protected under the law, and they are in the hands of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to protect trees with a significant public value and to ensure that they do not get destroyed or damaged.
+Under the law, trees are protected by law and are in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities in order to protect trees with a significant public value and to ensure that they are not damaged or destroyed.

 Preservation orders

-Preservation orders are like TPOs in that they are put in place from the Secretary of State responsible for Environment.
-Preservation orders for trees are considered to have exceptional value and are shielded from any kind of work, including felling.
+Preservation orders are similar to TPOs , but are put in place by the Secretary of State for the Environment.
+The trees that are protected by preservation orders are considered to have an exceptional worth and are therefore protected from all work, which includes felling.

-To determine whether trees are protected, you must to determine if the tree is subject to an TPO or preservation order.
-This can be done by contacting the municipal authority, and asking them to search for records.
+To determine if trees are protected, you must to verify if it’s subject to an TPO or preservation orders.
+This can be done by contacting your authorities in your area and asking them check their records.

 TPO search

-To find an TPO to locate one, contact the Tree or Woodland Official of your local authority, who can inform you whether the tree is protected.
-They will also be able advise you about the next steps to take if the tree is in a protected area.
+To find a TPO to locate one, contact the Tree and Woodland Officer from your local authority, who can inform you whether the tree is in the protection.
+They’ll also be able to advise you on the next steps you should take if the tree is protected.

 Preservation order search

-If you are looking for a preservation order, you must contact the Secretary of State for the Environment.
-They will be able to tell you if the tree is protected and will provide the required information and guidelines.
+To search for a preservation order you must contact the Secretary of State for the Environment.
+They will inform you whether the tree is protected and give you the required information and guidelines.

 FAQs: